ga-wdi-lessons/angular-resources/readme.md

 * Explain the purpose of and differentiate between Factories and Services in Angular.
 * Use `ngResource` to pull information from an API.
-* Define multiple controllers in a single module.
 * Use $stateParams to access query parameters and update the URL.
 * Create separate views and routes for each CRUD action.